Senate of Poland: Kingdom and Commonwealth

 In 1537 the Senate followed a course of action which would have seen it become the most important institution in protecting landowners’ rights and freedoms.
 However, this view was at odds with those of Sigismund I the Old who believed that the Senate was becoming far too powerful.
-Resultantly, over the period of 1562–69, the Senate lost many of its powers and influence, eventually becoming subordinate to its formerly-equal companion body, the Chamber of Envoys.
+Resultantly, over the period of 1562–69, the Senate lost many of its powers and influence, eventually becoming subordinate to its formerly-equal companion body, the Chamber of Deputies.
 In 1569 a very important milestone was achieved when the Union of Lublin was signed and senators of the Grand Duchy of Lithuania were incorporated into the Royal Senate of Poland in order to form the Senate of the Polish–Lithuanian Commonwealth.
-In addition to this, senators from the autonomous Duchy of Prussia, a fiefdom of the Polish King, were incorporated after having been absent since gaining autonomy in 1466.
+In addition to this, senators from the autonomous Duchy of Prussia, a fiefdom of the Polish king, were incorporated after having been absent since gaining autonomy in 1466.
 After these developments the Senate was composed of 142 senators: 15 bishops, 35 provincial governors, 31 greater castellans, 47 lesser castellans and 14 ministers.

 This old senate did not include the separate post of the Senate Marshal.
-The Senate's sessions were presided over by the King, who was represented in person by the 'grand royal marshal', a figure who could ultimately be described as prime minister of the Kingdom.
-It was this marshal who, on behalf of the king, presided over joint sessions (in which both the Senate and Chamber of Envoys took part) of the Sejm.
+The Senate's sessions were presided over by the king, who was represented in person by the 'grand royal marshal', a figure who could ultimately be described as prime minister of the kingdom.
+It was this marshal who, on behalf of the king, presided over joint sessions (in which both the Senate and Chamber of Deputies took part) of the Sejm.
 Should the grand royal marshal by absent, sessions were presided over by the court's crown marshal.
-Both of these two marshals sat in the Senate and, like other senators, enjoyed a lifelong appointment by the King.
+Both of these two marshals sat in the Senate and, like other senators, enjoyed a lifelong appointment by the king.

-The most important senator or 'president of the senate' was, at the time, the archbishop of Gniezno who, as Primate of Poland and 'first Duke of the Kingdom' was considered to hold the most senior state position below that of the monarch.
-The archbishop presided over sessions of the Senate during periods of the King's absence.
-The primate even had the right to convene 'secret' councils with the Senate without the King's permission and, should the need arise, even against his will.
+The most important senator or 'president of the senate' was, at the time, the archbishop of Gniezno who, as Primate of Poland and 'first Duke of the Kingdom', was considered to hold the most senior state position below that of the monarch.
+The archbishop presided over sessions of the Senate during periods of the king's absence.
+The primate even had the right to convene 'secret' councils with the Senate without the king's permission and, should the need arise, even against his will.
 During periods of interregnum the primate immediately became, by default, the interrex (acting monarch), and thus could convene the Sejm at will.